izzygomez/strava/SETUP.md

 I decided to create separate Google Cloud Platform projects for the Google Sheets & Google Calendar integrations.
 Mostly to keep privileges separate, but also just a style choice.

-### Integrations for strava_to_pfitz.py
+### Integrations for strava_to_pfitz_gsheet.py

-1. Create a new Google Cloud Platform project to manage connections used by `strava_to_pfitz.py`.
-I chose to name mine "Strava to Pfitz".
+1. Create a new Google Cloud Platform project to manage connections used by `strava_to_pfitz_gsheet.py`.
+I chose to name mine "Strava to Pfitz GSheet".

 1. Enable the Google Sheets & the Google Drive APIs for this new project.